-To mark the ninth annual National Falls Prevention Day, which takes place September 22, I want to share some simple actions you can take to address common risk factors.
+To mark National Falls Prevention Week, I want to share some simple actions you can take to address common risk factors.

 According to a report by the National Center for Biotechnology Information, weakness, especially in the legs, increases the odds of falling fourfold.

 Action: A doctor can suggest exercises for your loved one or refer them to a senior’s exercise program or a physical therapist who can create an individualized (or customized) program.